Tutorial: Configure LawVu for automatic user provisioning

-- Determine what data to map between Azure AD and LawVu.
+- Determine what data to map between Microsoft Entra ID and LawVu.

-Step 2.
-Configure LawVu to support provisioning with Azure AD
+Step 2: Configure LawVu to support provisioning with Microsoft Entra ID

 Your contact at LawVu will send you a LawVu Tenant URL and corresponding Secret Token.

-Step 3.
-Add LawVu from the Azure AD application gallery
+Step 3: Add LawVu from the Microsoft Entra application gallery

-Add LawVu from the Azure AD application gallery to start managing provisioning to LawVu.
+Add LawVu from the Microsoft Entra application gallery to start managing provisioning to LawVu.
 If you have previously setup LawVu for SSO, you can use the same application.
 However it is recommended that you create a separate app when testing out the integration initially.
 Learn more about adding an application from the gallery here.

 Start small.
 Test with a small set of users before rolling out to everyone.
 When scope for provisioning is set to assigned users, you can control this by assigning one or two users to the app.
 When scope is set to all users, you can specify an attribute based scoping filter.

 If you need additional roles, you can update the application manifest to add new roles.